HOME > EXPLORE THE AREA > SEAHOUSES VILLAGE AND HARBOUR

 Seahouses is a lively place and welcomes a large number of holiday-makers each year.

-There's accommodation of every type: from caravans and camping, to guest houses, bed and breakfast and hotels and there is always something to do.
+There's accommodation of every type: from caravans and camping, to guest houses, bed and breakfast and hotels.

 The beach north of Seahouses